wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The last paragraph of [RFC4035] Section 4.5 also discusses the use of wildcards and NSEC RRs to generate positive responses and recommends that it not be relied upon.
-Just like the case for the aggressive
+Just like the case for the aggressive use of NSEC/NSEC3 for negative answers, we revise this recommendation.

+   As long as the validating resolver can determine that a name would not exist without the wildcard match, determined according to the rules set out in Section 5.3.4 of [RFC4035] (NSEC), or in Section 8.8